HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

     - **Auto-summarization of content element**

-        Click the **Generate' button in the Description field.
+        Click the **Generate** button in the Description field.
 The generated description is be based on the content provided in the content element.
 The generated description replaces any existing description, if present.

         ![Generate summary](../../../../../assets/HCL_Content_Composer_Edit_Content_WithAIAssistance_GenerateDescription.png)